In the centre of Lisbon.

 |1771||during the rebuilding of the city Roman Galleries underneath downtown Lisbon discovered.|

 The town was rich at that time and the Romans built many extraordinary buildings which lasted for centuries or even millennia.
 One was a series of galleries, whose origin and use is still an enigma.
 They were interpreted as spas or municipal forums, as storage rooms or as early earthquake save basements.
-Even at Roman times the geologic instability of the area was known, and so some archaeologists argumented, that the vaults could have been a try to create a save basement for the city center.
+The geological instability of the area was already known in Roman times, so some archaeologists argued that the vaults might have been an attempt to create a safe basement for the city centre.
 The most widely accepted theory of their use is a series of storage rooms for the nearby harbour.

 The Roman galleries were later incorporated into the continually developing city of Lisboa, used as a basement to build generations of buildings on top, and after a few centuries they were completely forgotten.
 Later cracks opened, but despite their proximity to river Tagus, the cracks were filled with potable water.
 They were used for water supply without any knowledge about their origin.
 The galleries were finally rediscovered because of the biggest earthquake in the history of the town, which destroyed most of the town and the Portuguese sea empire.
 The re-erection of the city took decades, and during the works various formerly covered structures were unearthed, among them the Roman galleries.

-The galleries are filled with water until today, ground water from the backcountry.
+The galleries are filled with water until today, ground water from the back country.
 To make visits possible, it is necessary to drain all the water with huge pumps.
-During one weekend per year, in September at the European Patrimony Day, they are open to the public and the pumps are working 24 hours a day.
+During one weekend per year, in September at the European Patrimony Day, they are open to the public and the pumps are working the whole day.
 Guides from the City Museum give free tours.